-Cadillac V-12 closed cars are provided with the "No-Draft" system of ventilation which makes it possible for any occupant, while the car is moving, to control the circulation of air in the area of the car in which he is seated without noticeably affecting any other area.
-This is accomplished by means of the laterally operated ventilators in the front compartment windows and in the rearquarter windows in the rear compartment.

-Fig. 27.
-The windows should be lowered about half way when opening or closing the ventilator.
+Cadillac V-16 closed cars are provided with the "No-Draft" system of ventilation which makes it possible for any occupant, while the car is moving, to control the circulation of air in the area of the car in which he is seated without noticeably affecting any other area.
+This is accomplished by means of the laterally operated any other area.
+This is Fig. 27.
+The window should be lowered about accomplished by means half way when opening or closing the ventilator.